stanislavsa/smart-woocommerce-search/README.txt

 Yes — you can try all PRO features free for 14 days.
 Start your trial from the plugin settings page inside your WordPress dashboard.

 == Changelog ==

+= 3.0.5 =
+* Fixed: issue when a few inline widgets present and a backdrop covers widgets so user can't click on the founded results
+* Updated: resent searches chips styles for mobile

 = 3.0.4 =
 * fix